katydid/parser/decisions/tree.md

 In our design, the list values are one level deeper, which means lists are slightly negatively impacted.
 In one case labels are first class and lists are second class citizens and on the other hand lists are first class and labels are second class.

-We are dealing with serialized data, which is usually encoded as some type of structure or key-value pairs, which is why we prefer to have first class key-value pairs over and second class lists.
+We are dealing with serialized data, which is usually encoded as some type of structure or field-value pairs, which is why we prefer to have first class fields over and second class lists.

 ## Why not both Lists and Maps